Based on actual events.

-My mother and I don't have nor have we ever had a typical relationship that a mother and son should have.
-Since I was a baby, she was very abusive and neglectful to me, she would never hold or change me, just let me cry, cry and cry.
-As I got older, my brother, sister and I would fight like all siblings do, but when this happened, my mother always took their side on everything and without even hearing my side of the story.
-Sad to say, but my parents hardly showed me any kind of support or gave me any love - most of the time when they gave me any attention, it was to tell me that I was "weak", or "a snob", and as a running joke in our house; they would say put "your nose down."
-I was called "a fag" by them and told "I am being too oversensitive and emotional".
+As I got older, my year older brother, and five year younger sister and I would fight like all siblings do, but when this happened, my mother always took their side on everything, without even hearing my side of the story, I was automatically at fault (I am sure I was sometimes, but every time, come on...)
+Sad to say, but my parents hardly showed me any kind of support or gave me any love - most of the time when they gave me any attention, it was to tell me that I was "weak." or call me "a snob," and as a running joke in our house; they would say put "your nose down."
+I was called "a fag" by them and told "I am being too oversensitive and emotional."
 Looking back on all the name-calling that I received from my brother and sister, I cannot help to think they heard all of this from my mother and thought it was ok.
 Oversensitive?
-Try living these actions and behaviours daily!
+Try living with these actions and behaviours on a daily basis.

-Being the middle child of three, I was forced to be the responsible one, I would have to look after my older mischievous older brother, and sometimes my sister when my parents were always away, (when they did go out most times, my brother and I were never invited to go, we were to sent to town or outside to play and most times locked out of the house until they came back.
-When allowed in the house when they were gone, it was always my responsibility to clean the house, to do the dishes, and vacuum.
+Being the middle child of three, I was forced to be the responsible one, I would have to look after my older mischievous brother, and sometimes my sister when my parents were always away.
+I say sometimes, because my sister always went with my parents’ places even after she was the age of being able to stay home by herself.
+There were sometimes where we were “allowed” to stay home, however most times, my brother and I were sent to town or outside to play and most times locked out of the house until they came back.
+About 90% of the times, we were never invited to go.
+When allowed in the house alone when they were gone, it was always my responsibility to clean the house, to do the dishes, dust and vacuum.
 The other two did not have to do any chores, the only thing they did was constantly torment me.
-There were many times that I would get slapped/beat around if I questioned why they did not have to do chores, or why my brother did not have to play with my younger sister all the time like I was required to.
+There were many times that I would get slapped/beat around if I questioned why they did not have to do chores, or why my brother did not have to play with my younger sister all the time like I was required to do.